cashubtc/nuts/exchange.md

 ### Model

-Each participant first locks its bearer proofs to an exact receive-output commitment via a [NUT-10][10] `PAY_TO_UNLOCK` condition.
+Each participant first locks its bearer proofs to a receive-output commitment via a [NUT-10][10] `PAY_TO_UNLOCK` condition.
 The participants' conditioned proofs and public receive descriptors are assembled into one settlement request and submitted to the mint.
 The mint validates every condition and conserves each asset class independently, then commits all input spends and all output signatures in one transaction — or changes nothing.

 Two preparation patterns are supported: a **direct two-party swap** where both participants are online, and a **coordinator-mediated swap** where a relay